Plan

 Actioners

-Completed: When the task in the plan has been delivered in full and the task is complete.
-Changing this task from In progress to Completed populates the End date automatically.
+Completed: When the task in the plan is delivered in full and the task is complete.
+Changing the task from In progress to Completed populates the End date automatically.

 Action panel